 UNIQUE SELLING POINTS

 Lapa Rios has a fascinating story; John and Karen Lewis, former Peace Corps volunteers from Minnesota, left their home and their careers in the U.S., liquidated their assets, and set out to establish a private reserve & protect the rainforest in one of Costa Rica’s most unspoiled wildernesses in the 1990s.
+In 2019 Karen and John sold Lapa Rios to Luz & Roberto, owners of Pacuare Lodge, and the story continues.

 Being the first or the oldest doesn't always translate into being the best, but it does in the case of Lapa Rios.
 Since opening in 1993, Lapa Rios has cultivated the finest accommodations, service, food and the best trained naturalist guides to give guests the best and most authentic rainforest lodge experience on the Osa Peninsula.
 The proof is in the nearly three decades of guest feedback that one can read at the lodge.